GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_map_design_I.md

 The styling of a layer is how you communicate the information to your audience.
 Each data-layer in your QGIS-project has its own styling rules.
-These can range from simple (e.g. display line data as black lines, assigning a colour to polygons) to more complex (e.g. differentiate between different types of roads, add complex fill-patterns to polygons, or add SVG-symbols of varying sizes to ).
+These can range from simple (e.g. display line data as black lines, assigning a colour to polygons) to more complex (e.g. differentiate between different types of roads, add complex fill-patterns to polygons, or add SVG-symbols of varying sizes).

 ## Symbology